Frequently Asked Questions

 Do social security, pension, disability, and other kinds of benefits qualify as income?

-If you're collecting Social Security, pension, disability, or other kinds of benefits, you may be eligible.
+Some lenders accept social security, pension, disability, or other kinds of benefits, as qualifying income.
 If you receive at least $800 a month as well as meet other lender requirements, you may be able to get a loan.
 Other conditions may apply and will vary from lender to lender.

 Is this a payday loan?
 What is a payday loan?

-Many of the participating lenders in our network offer payday loans.
-A payday loan is a short-term solution especially designed to get you emergency cash fast - and you are typically required to pay it back on your next payday.
+The type of short-term cash loans offered, vary by lender depending on things such as your qualifications and state of residency.
+A payday loan is a short-term loan especially designed to get you emergency cash fast – and you are typically required to pay it back on your next payday.

 Can I specify the length of the loan?

-Typically a short-term loan is for a much shorter duration than 12 months.
+Typically a short-term loan is for a much shorter duration than 6 months.
 Each lender is different, so the terms and conditions they offer are also different.
-If you get a loan offer, it'll include all the details of your loan, including dates for repayment.
+If you get offered a loan by a lender, it should include all the details of your loan, including dates for repayment.
 You have a choice in whether or not you agree to the terms of the offer.
-If you don't agree with the terms of the loan offer, you do not have to accept the loan.
-And you're always more than welcome to come back and re-apply.
-If you're looking to get an installment loan, please click here to find out more and get started.
+If you don’t agree with the terms of the loan offer, you do not have to accept the loan.
+And you’re always more than welcome to come back and re-submit.
+If you’re interested in an installment loan repaid over a longer period of time, please click here to find out more and get started.

 Where do I log in?